STUDENT PRIVACY NOTICE

 - Local public authorities, such as councils or local education authorities,

-- SLC, UCAS, DFID, the Police, NHS Trusts, UKVI, private landlords, prescribed regulatory statutory bodies (PRSB’s), other higher education providers, placement providers and organisations, for activities such as scholarship programmes, internships, accreditation, student payments and Degree Plus.
+- SLC, UCAS, DFID, the Police, NHS Trusts, UKVI, private landlords, prescribed regulatory statutory bodies (PRSB’s), other higher education providers, placement providers and organisations, for activities such as scholarship programmes, internships, accreditation, student payments and the Future-Ready Award.

 - Individuals who have provided academic or personal references.